 Nia Community Education Fund

-The NCE fund supports ACDPN’s long-term goal of improved access to Health and Social Services for the Black English-speaking community by increasing the number of professionals from the community who work in these fields.
-In collaboration with McGill university, we are proud to offer bursaries to deserving English-speaking students from the Black community who are pursuing their post-secondary educations in the HSS sector.
+The NCE fund supported ACDPN’s long-term goal of improved access to Health and Social Services (HSS) for the Black English-speaking community by increasing the number of professionals from the community who work in these fields.
+In collaboration with McGill University, we were proud to offer 4 bursaries to deserving English-speaking students from the Black community who were pursuing their post-secondary educations in the HSS sector.